WhoIsYourBaby/dcache_flutter/README.md

 dependencies:
   dcache_flutter: 1.0.2 #latest version
 ```

-> dcache 1.0.0 is supported for dio 2.x
+> dcache 1.0.x is supported for dio 2.x
+dcache 1.1.x is supported for dio 3.x

 ### Super simple to use